TLanetteRose/Ts-Arcade-Game/README.md

 ## Welcome and Background

-Welcome to my first **Memory Game**.
-(Actually, it’s my third one, and the one that works.)
-I want to say thank you to [] for her tutorial about designing a memory game.
-JavaScript is not my strongest area.
-Ms. Israel-Ovirih included guidelines for planning this project.
-My goal was to produce a memory game with a cover image and the group of matching images on the other side of the card.
-I’m still working on that version.
-This version uses the **Font Awesome**  icons and a special trick to keep them hidden…So, let’s talk about my project!
+It's been a long time since I've played **Frogger**.
+So, I was very curious about how I would do making my own version of Frogger.
+Luckily, most of the JavaScript files were provided for me:

 ## How to Play
 First load my game link to my game into your browser: https://tlanetterose.github.io/Ts-Arcade-Game/

 ## Instructions

-It's been a long time since I've played **Frogger**.
-So, I was very curious about how I would do making my own version of Frogger.
-Luckily, most of the JavaScript files were provided for me:
-* app.js
+* After you have loaded the game into your browser, you will see the directions for the game on your screen.
+* Once you click the **Ready, Set, Go!** button, you're ready to start.
+* Goal-- You need to cross the road before you get run over or "poached" by a roach.
+If you collide with a roach, you start back at your beginning spot.
+You can use the up, down, left, or right arrows to move your player on the screen.
+* You win when you make it safely to the water.
+Good luck!

 ## Dependencies